 - Austria has made a number of units available for potential PfP operations.
 In each case, deployment must be authorised by the Austrian Council of Ministers and approved by the Main Committee of the Austrian Parliament.

 - From 1996 to 2001, Austria contributed a battalion to the NATO-led peacekeeping force in Bosnia and Herzegovina.

-- Austria is currently contributing a mechanised company and support units to the NATO-led Kosovo Force (KFOR), amounting to over 400 troops.
+- Austria is a long-standing and major contributor to the NATO-led Kosovo Force (KFOR).

 - Austrian forces joined the International Security Assistance Force (ISAF) in Afghanistan in 2002, providing expertise and logistical support.
 Austria continues to contribute to the follow-on Resolute Support Mission (RSM) to further train, assist and advise the Afghan security forces and institutions.

 - Austria has contributed to several NATO Trust Fund projects in other partner countries, providing support for the destruction of mines and/or munitions in Albania, Kazakhstan, Montenegro, Serbia and Ukraine, among others.

 - Austria cooperates with NATO Allies on civil preparedness, providing mutual support in dealing with the consequences of major accidents or disasters in the Euro-Atlantic area.
 This could include dealing with the consequences of incidents involving chemical, biological, radiological or nuclear (CBRN) agents, as well as humanitarian disaster relief operations.